rbardaji/mooda/docs/api.md

-observatory | EGIM observatory name. | str data | Data to be saved into a netCDF file. | Pandas dataframe, WaterFrame path | Path to save the csv file | str
+observatory | EGIM observatory name. | str data | Data to be saved into a netCDF file. | Pandas dataframe, WaterFrame path | Path to save the csv file | str qc_tests | It indicates if QC test should be passed. | bool only_qc | It indicates to save only values with QC = 1. | bool